chr3st5an/discord-bot/README.md

 ## Files
 ### Procfile and requirements.txt
-These are example of required files if you wanna host your bot on heroku.
+These are required files if you wanna host your bot on heroku.
 ### Main.py
 This is the main file containing the script of the bot.